AlexandreGrego1/PersonalPortfolioProject/README.md

 - Button to submit the input text entered with a boostrap anination button applied.

-## Download CV

-The dowcload Cv page, ofter to a potencial recruiter an option to download a printable version of my CV in a tradional form.
-After click on the button download CV, a target_blank comand will open a new tab mantening the potencial employer on the main portfolio page.

-## Hambuguer button

-The hamburger button have a basic animation applied.
-The intention of the animation is to atract attention offering a different way to acess the navigation buttons.

-## Footer

-The footer section have social media information, as well an option to have a printble version of CV.

 ## Mobile Wireframes

 All portfolio is based on resposible wireframes.